 Monthly payments are most common, but a court has the discretion to impose whatever payment schedule appears fair.3

-An exception is if the original alimony award or a prenuptial agreement provides otherwise.6
+An exception is if the original alimony award or a prenuptial agreement provides that remarriage does not affect alimony obligations.6

 Courts in divorce proceedings will not order alimony if it goes against a valid, enforceable Nevada premarital agreement.8 The prenuptial agreement may be amended or revoked only by a written agreement signed by the parties.9

-During a divorce proceeding, a judge may order temporary alimony payments.
+During a divorce proceeding, a judge may order alimony payments for a temporary period of time.
 These typically last for only the duration of the divorce proceeding.

 Temporary alimony orders the paying spouse to:

-- Provide for the temporary maintenance of the other spouse;
+- Provide for the short-term maintenance of the other spouse;

-- Provide temporary Nevada child support for the couple’s children; or
+- Provide temporary child support for the couple’s children; or

 - To enable the other spouse to continue the divorce proceeding10

-When determining whether to order temporary spousal support, the court will consider the relative financial situations of the spouses.11
+When determining whether to order temporary spousal support, the court will consider the relative financial situations of the spouses such as gross monthly income, each spouse’s career, etc.11

 Factors the court may consider include: